Kanye For President? Rapper Talks Potential 2024 Run

 While all of his presidential plans are not yet known, he did let his followers know some of the things he has in store.
 One of his first orders will be to “change the name of the plane from Air Force one to Yeezy force one.”

 Kanye West met with President Donald Trump shortly after the latter was elected to the position for a discussion on multicultural issues.
-The rapper went to Trump Tower to talk about giving more support to teachers, eliminating bullying, and modernizing curriculums in schools.
+The rapper went to Trump Tower to talk about giving more support to teachers, eliminating bullying, and modernizing curricula in schools.

-In the past, Kanye West spoke of running for president to do the job in a new way that has never been done before, but it was never really something followed up on.
+In the past, West spoke of running for president to do the job in a new way that has never been done before, but it was never really something he followed up on.
 As time goes on, West is becoming more political on Twitter and starting to make promises that only the President of the United States could fulfill, but would he really make a run for it?

 After some of the things that have transpired in the last couple of years, the Nation of Yeezy is not necessarily out of the question.